mendersoftware/mender-docs/09.Add-ons/40.Port-Forward/docs.md

 ```bash
 mender-cli port-forward <Device ID> [tcp|udp/][LOCAL_PORT:[REMOTE_HOST:]]REMOTE_PORT
 ```
-The Device ID is obtained from the device list in the [Mender UI](https://hosted.mender.io/ui#/devices).
+Obtain the Device ID from the device list in the [Mender UI](https://hosted.mender.io/ui#/devices).
 !!!!
-You can get a list of your device IDs using the `mender-cli devices !!!! list` command.
+Alternatively, get a list of your device IDs using the `mender-cli devices !!!! list` command.
 ```bash
 DEVICE_ID=<Device ID>